AFFIRMING NEURODIVERSITY

 Sign up for my Neurodiversity Advocates email list here!

-My most recent presentation is Supporting Neurodivergent College Students, see links to more on the contact page!
+Supporting Neurodivergent College Students, see links to more on the contact page!